Your smartwatch might spot sleep apnea!

 Summary

 This study tested whether a Samsung Galaxy Watch can reliably detect moderate to severe obstructive sleep apnea (OSA) in adults.
-Researchers enrolled 152 people with a high risk of OSA and compared the watch's readings to standard sleep tests.
-The goal was to see if the watch could be a convenient screening tool for this common sleep disorder.
+Researchers enrolled 152 people who were at high risk or already diagnosed with OSA.
+The watch's readings were compared to standard sleep tests to see how accurate it is.

 Disclaimer Read more